 Thank you for your interest in volunteering at KXCI.

 You may contact [email protected] to confirm.
 Be sure to check out this page for updates.
 When you attend, please make sure that you pay close attention to parking signs to avoid a costly ticket.

 We hold new volunteer orientations periodically throughout the year at the station.
 This meeting is geared toward people who are interested in volunteering at KXCI.
 We will conduct a tour of the station, and we will discuss who we are, what we do, how we do it, and how you become part of it.
 We’ll discuss upcoming volunteer and training opportunities (on and off the air).
 This initial orientation takes about 60-90 minutes.

-Attendance at this meeting is strongly suggested as a prerequisite for DJ/Programmer training.
-Each person is given a packet of information with volunteer opportunities and contact information to catalyze new volunteer involvement.
+Attendance at this meeting is a prerequisite for KXCI’s Adult Broadcasting course.
 Most office and music department volunteer opportunities take place at the KXCI studios during regular business hours while the staff is present at the station.
 Sorry- we just don’t have the capacity to have volunteers come down to KXCI after work to do projects.
 However, KXCI needs volunteers at events that are off-site and after regular business hours.
-We can also use volunteers for our Membership Drives in September, December and April, and often those hours can be before or after work and on the weekends.
+We can also use volunteers for our fundraising Campaigns in September, December, and April, and often those hours can be before or after work and on the weekends.

-KXCI DJ Bridgitte Thum is our primary DJ/Programmer/Podcast Instructor and Elva De La Torre coordinates all education courses.
+KXCI DJ Bridgitte Thum is our primary DJ/Programmer/Podcast Instructor, and Stephanie Engs coordinates all education courses.
 Ideally, prospective students will have already attended a volunteer orientation in the previous 18 months prior to the beginning of the class.
-Classes typically take place on Saturday afternoons from about 2-4 for 3 consecutive weeks.
+Classes typically take place on Saturday afternoons for two consecutive weeks.
 Our broadcast schedule is essentially full.
 Our greatest need for new on-air DJs is for late-night hosts, subs for all shifts, especially Music Mixes, and techs for prerecorded shows.